- Introduction

 Error Checking

 Including error checking in your scripting is vital to writing robust email scripts that will not break when something does not work correctly.
-Consider the following:
+How error checking is implemented depends if you are using the functions or script steps.

 The above code will send an email using any parameters (to, from, body, etc) previously defined.
 If it was successful, the plug-in will return the following to the $send variable: